dzsoker023/Factorio-Access/fa-info-for-contributors.md

 Hello and thank you for your interest in contributing to Factorio Access!
 Here is some general information about how Factorio mods work, and how this mod in particular works.

+## Dev environment setup

+1. These instrucitons assume a default setup.
+Lots of variations are possible though so take with a grain of salt, and ask for help with deviations if needed.
+2. Create a fork on github
+3. Replace the FactorioAccess mod folder in %appdata%\Factorio\mods\ with a clone of your fork.
+4. Ensure you have a somewhat up to date version of vs code installed
+5. Open a new vccode window and open that newlly created FactorioAccess folder.
+6. It may or may not prompt you to install some extentions, in either case install the recommended extensions.
+(Extensions: show recommended extentions)
+7. Save your workspace with the file save workspace as menu.
+You can save it anywhere you'll remeber and you should use that file to reopen your workspace whenever you want to restart working on Facotrio Access.
+This workspace file is used to store your settings that are not shared by different developers like folder locations.
+8. If you'd like to do live debugging while still hearing what's going on you'll need a special version of the the launcher that doesn't have a console.
+You can find that [here](https://github.com/Factorio-Access/Factorio-Access-Launcher/releases).
+It should be placed next to facotrio.exe in Facotrio\bin\x64\ .
+9. To get Factorio Modding Tool Kit (FMTK) working you'll need to select your factorio version.
+Rather than pointing to facotorio.exe you should set it to the launcher downloaded in the previous step.
+This can be achomplished with ctrl+shift+P and selecting Facotrio: select version.
+10. Pick a save file of yours that you'd like to do your debugging on and rename it test.zip.
+11. Back in VS Code open up any lua file you'd like to debug, set any breakpoints you'd like, and press F5.
+Hopefully, you'll hear Hello Facotrio like usual and be dumped into your game.

 ## Factorio data lifecycle

 Factorio allows mods to run Lua code either during the startup of the game before the main menu loads, or during runtime after a save file loads.